Every woman and girl running on her own terms

 experience abuse while running (BBC)

-A MULTI-FACETED PROBLEM REQUIRING A COMPREHENSIVE SOLUTION
+A SHARED PROBLEM REQUIRING A shared response

 Inadequate urban planning, insufficient community and authority engagement, and a lack of interventions addressing the root causes of harassment, are among the numerous factors driving this dynamic.
-And solutions are scarce – and almost entirely reactive.
+And solutions are scarce and almost entirely reactive.

 Our approach

-We prioritize the voices of female runners.
+We prioritize the voices of women runners.
 Gathering data on running routes, incidents, and runner feedback allows us to analyze safety concerns, identify areas needing intervention, and deploy targeted solutions.
 This data-driven approach ensures that the real experiences of women guide our initiatives.

 Government engagement